microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ```

 ### -OtherMails
-A list of additional email addresses for the user; for example: "bob@contoso.com", "Robert@fabrikam.com".
+A list of other email addresses for the user; for example: "bob@contoso.com", "Robert@fabrikam.com".

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]